Top Greek islands & Mainland Destinations

-Kostis Palamas from Mesolongi: Kostis Palamas (1859-1943) is one of the greatest Greek poets of the modern era, the man who along with his significant contemporaries gave a new impulse to the Greek poetry.
+Kostis Palamas from Mesolongi: Kostis Palamas (1859-1943) is one of the greatest Greek poets of the modern era, the man who along with his significant contemporaries gave a new impulse to Greek poetry.
 The most important contribution of Palamas was the introduction of the Modern Greek language into the Greek literacy and the weakening of the old and official, difficult to understand the language that was used till these times.

 Kostis Palamas was born in Patras by a wealthy family that descended from Mesolongi.
 However, Palamas lived the first tragedy of his life at the age of seven, when he lost both his parents in a car accident.
 This experience made him distant as a character and self-restrained.
 Then, Kostis Palamas moved to Mesolongi and was brought up by his uncle.
 His first childhood memories were connected to the sea lagoon of Mesolongi, which was mentioned in many of his poems.

 In 1876, Palamas went to Athens to study Law but he soon abandoned his studies and turned to journalism and literature.
-He collaborated with many literature magazines and won several prizes for his poems, which distinguished for their lyric tone.
+He collaborated with many literary magazines and won several prizes for his poems, which distinguished for their lyric tone.
 His first collection of poetry, titled The Songs of My Fatherland, was published in 1886.
 His work Hymn to Athena (1889) was the winner in a prestigious poetry contest.

 In 1887, Palamas married Maria Valvi, his childhood sweetheart, and became the father of three children, Leandros, Nafsika and Alkis.
 Another tragedy soon struck his life when his youngest child, Alkis, died at the age of four, an event that would deeply affect him for the rest of his life and would give a more tragic tone in his poetry.
 This is when he wrote the poem The Tomb, dedicated to his lost son.